Twisted Magnon Frequency Comb and Penrose Superradiance

+We also study the spectra of the vortex disk driven by a clockwise rotating field ($\mathbf{h}=h_{0}[\cos(\omega_{0}t),-\sin(\omega_{0}t),0]$ with $\mu_0 h_0=10$ mT and $\omega_0/2\pi=6.11$ GHz corresponding to $l=-1$ mode).
+The tMFC around 6.11 GHz is not observed and the VC almost stays at the disk center without any gyration [see Figs. \ref{fig3}(a) and \ref{fig3}(b)].
+This is because the natural VC gyration is counterclockwise and hardly driven by clockwise twisted magnons.
+However, by applying a dual-frequency rotating field to excite both the gyrotropic and $l=-1$ modes \cite{Suppl}, the tMFC is successfully generated, which highlights the importance of the VC gyration in the tMFC generation [Figs. \ref{fig3}(c) and \ref{fig3}(d)].
+The comb structure is quite robust against thermal fluctuations \cite{Suppl}.

-From Fig. \ref{fig2}(b), we note that only a few tMFC lines are generated.
+We note that only a few tMFC lines are generated in simulations.
 To obtain a coherent understanding, we plot the dispersion relation of the vortex disk in Fig. \ref{fig4}(a) (black squares).
-The theoretical frequencies of the tMFC spectral lines are also plotted as a function of $l$ by black circles and the factually generated tMFC modes are denoted by red dots.
+Theoretical (factual) tMFC modes are denoted by open circles (red dots).
 One can see that the frequencies of the generated tMFC modes (from $l=-2$ to $l=3$) are very close to the internal spectra of the vortex disk.
-Outside this region ($l<-2$ and $l>3$), the selection rules come into play: MFC modes cannot be generated due to the strong frequency mismatch between the tMFC modes and eigenmodes allowed by the magnetic vortex.
+Outside this region ($l<-2$ and $l>3$), the selection rules come into play: tMFC modes cannot be generated due to the strong frequency mismatch between tMFC modes and eigenmodes allowed by magnetic vortex.